How to grow revenue and build a profitable business

 There are certain expenses which are inevitable if you are building a coworking business.

-1. 40% percent of all losses are associated with renting the place.
+1. 40% percent of all losses are associated with renting the space from the property owner.

 2. Owners of the coworking spaces spend money on marketing and experience huge expenses as a result.

-3. Calculating expenses and losses are hard and 15% of total losses are typically operating costs.
+3. 15% of total losses are typically operating costs.

 4. Another inevitable loss is employee salaries and benefits.

-5. Lastly, coworking space maintenance will make you lose about 6% and nother 6% will be spent on the equipment for your space to make all the necessary appliances available for your visitors.
+5. Lastly, coworking space maintenance will cost about 6% of your expenses and another 6% will be spent on the equipment for your space to make all the necessary appliances available for your visitors.
 This also includes installing efficient software in your coworking space such as keyless access control and so on.

 Please take into account that these are average numbers, and your coworking profits and losses may be different.
 You should also calculate when your working space is going to break even.
 For instance, WeWork company was operating at a loss for a year.
 It gained £13.6 million in revenue and experienced a net loss of £14.4 million.
 This happened because WeWork was renting out desks for the lower price than it paid to the landlords.